-The Rolling Thunder "Ride for Freedom" usually starts at the Pentagon parking lot, then it passes over Memorial Bridge into North-West D.C.
+The Rolling Thunder "Ride for Freedom" usually starts at the North Pentagon parking lot, then it passes over Memorial Bridge into North-West D.C.
 Bikers circle the National Mall and end their ride at the Vietnam Veterans Memorial.
 The Rolling Thunder has grown from 2,000 riders in 1988, (its first year) to more than 500,000 riders in 2018.
 However, it's getting tougher to organize this ride with the growing number of participants and growing security concerns in Washington DC.
 The ride is held by Rolling Thunder Inc., the nonprofit group that spends about $200,000 to stage the event every year.